 You can also make “weight gainer shakes” consisting of banana, oats, nut butter, soy milk, and vegan protein powder.
 These will keep you rather full for a while, though!

 Try eating more often and going for smaller portions.
 You can still slowly increase your portion sizes gradually!

 Aim to spread out your meals and snacks throughout the day so that you eat every 2-3 hours.
 Set a timer as a reminder to eat consistently!

 No need to hold back on midnight snacks or that bag of chips or popcorn during movie night, either.

 If you’re usually too busy to cook regularly, think about getting into meal planning and prepping!

 That might seem counterintuitive as we burn calories when we exercise.
 But we also increase our appetite and build muscle at the same time, which is a good thing!

 To get the best results, stop all forms of cardio for a short amount of time and take walks instead while focusing on lifting weights.

-Strength training in particular is perfect to gain more muscle and stay healthy.
+Strength training, in particular, is perfect for gaining more muscle and staying healthy.